-Tenaris's Chief Operating Decision Maker ("CODM") holds monthly meetings with senior management, in which operating and financial performance information is reviewed, including financial information that differs from IFRS principally as follows:
+Tenaris's Chief Operating Decision Maker ("CODM") holds monthly meetings with senior management, in which operating and financial performance information is reviewed.
+This information differs from IFRS principally as follows:

-- The use of direct cost methodology to calculate the inventories, while under IFRS it is at full cost, including absorption of production overheads and depreciations; - The use of costs based on previously internally defined cost estimates, while, under IFRS, costs are calculated at historical cost, mainly on a FIFO basis; - Other timing differences, if any.
+- The use of direct cost methodology to calculate the inventories, while under IFRS it is at full cost, including absorption of production overheads and depreciations; - The use of costs based on previously internally defined cost estimates, while, under IFRS, costs are calculated at historical cost, mainly on a FIFO basis; - Any currency translation adjustment reclassification, when applicable, for companies that under IFRS had a different functional currency than the U.S. dollar; - Other timing differences, if any.